Complexity of Classical Acceleration for $\ell_1$-Regularized PageRank: Abstract

 \section{Abstract}

-We study the degree-weighted work required to compute $\ell_1$-regularized PageRank using the standard one-gradient-per-iteration accelerated proximal-gradient method (FISTA).
-For non-accelerated local methods, the best known worst-case work scales as \inlinesmash{\widetilde{O} ((\alpha\rho)^{-1})}, where $\alpha$ is the teleportation parameter and $\rho$ is the $\ell_1$-regularization parameter.
-A natural question is whether FISTA can improve the dependence on $\alpha$ from $1/\alpha$ to $1/\sqrt{\alpha}$ while preserving the $1/\rho$ locality scaling.
-The challenge is that acceleration can break locality by transiently activating nodes that are zero at optimality, thereby increasing the cost of gradient evaluations.
-We analyze FISTA on a slightly over-regularized objective and show that, under a checkable confinement condition, all spurious activations remain inside a boundary set $\mathcal{B}$.
+We study the degree-weighted work required to compute $\ell_1$-regularized PageRank using the standard accelerated proximal-gradient method (FISTA) \citep{beck2017first}.
+For non-accelerated methods (ISTA) \citep{beck2017first}, the best known worst-case work is \inlinesmash{\widetilde{O}((\alpha\rho)^{-1})}, where $\alpha$ is the teleportation parameter and $\rho$ is the $\ell_1$-regularization parameter.
+It is not known whether classical acceleration methods can improve $1/\alpha$ to $1/\sqrt{\alpha}$ while preserving the $1/\rho$ locality scaling, or whether they can be asymptotically worse.
+For FISTA, we show a negative result by constructing a family of instances for which standard FISTA is asymptotically worse than ISTA.
+On the positive side, we analyze FISTA on a slightly over-regularized objective and show that, under a confinement condition, all spurious activations remain inside a boundary set $\mathcal{B}$.
 This yields a bound consisting of an accelerated \inlinesmash{(\rho\sqrt{\alpha})^{-1}\log(\alpha/\varepsilon)} term plus a boundary overhead \inlinesmash{\sqrt{\vol(\mathcal{B})}/(\rho\alpha^{3/2})}.
-We provide graph-structural conditions that imply such confinement.
-Experiments on synthetic and real graphs show the resulting speedup and slowdown regimes under the degree-weighted work model.
+We also provide graph-structural sufficient conditions that imply such confinement.